 Sometimes the data source does not come with clearly defined name fields.
-For example, you may have the following in a single field:
+For example, you may have the donor’s full name showing in a single field, but that wouldn’t import neatly into the Raiser’s Edge.
+To learn more about this functionality, see this knowledgebase article.

 By selecting the “Use a name parser…” check box in the Constituent area settings, Importacular will automatically split the fields into their parts.